Fluoroethyl-L-tyrosine (18F): Dosimetry

 Initial [^{18}F]FET dosimetry was estimated by Pauleit et al. based on human dynamic PET scans after injection of 400 MBq of radiotracer at 70 and 200 min.
 The highest dose was received by bladder (0.060 mGy/MBq) and subsequently by kidneys (0.020 mGy/MBq) and uterus (0.022 mGy/MBq).
 No increased uptake was observed in the liver, bone, intestine, lung, heart, or pancreas.
 The effective dose determined by human study was 0.0165 mSv/MBq whereas the effective dose based on biodistribution data of mice was estimated to be 0.009 mSv/MBq.

-Recommended activity dose for and adult (weight 70 kg) is in the range of 180 to 250 MBq.
+Recommended activity dose for an adult (weighing 70 kg) is 180 to 250 MBq.

 Based on the Radiation Dose to Patients from Radiopharmaceuticals (4th addendum) the absorbed doses in human organs are presented in the table below.